Download the notebook here! Interactive online version: colab

 Education and Earnings DAG

-4. Colliders and Collider Bias
+4. Colliders and collider bias

 A collider is a variable where two arrows point INTO it: